milaboratory/docs/docs/mixcr/reference/mixcr-refineTagsAndSort.md

 `--max-errors <n>`
 : Maximal number of substitutions and indels combined to search for.
 Default value determined by the preset.

-`-w, --whitelist <tag=value>`
-: Use whitelist-driven correction for one of the tags.

-Usage: --whitelist CELL=preset:737K-august-2016 or -w UMI=file: my_umi_whitelist.txt.

-If not specified mixcr will set correct whitelists if --tag-preset was used on align step.

-Default value determined by the preset.

 `--memory-budget <n>`
 : Memory budget in bytes.
 Default: 4Gb

+`--set-whitelist <key=value>`
+: Sets the whitelist for a specific tag to guide the tag refinement procedure.

+Usage: --set-whitelist CELL=preset:737K-august-2016 or --set-whitelist UMI=file:my_umi_whitelist.txt .

+`--reset-whitelist tag`
+: Resets the whitelist for a specific tag so that unguided refinement procedure will be applied for it

+Usage: --whitelist CELL=preset:737K-august-2016 or -w UMI=file: my_umi_whitelist.txt.

 `-r, --report <path>`
 : [Report](./report-refineTagsAndSort.md) file (human readable version, see `-j / --json-report` for machine readable report).